softeng-feup/open-cx-bit-counter/README.md

 #### Related to: Room Occupation
 - As an organzier I want to know the most popular talk of all, so I can know which theme I can invest for the next edition of the conference.
   **Pre-condition:** Organizer access home page.
-  **Test steps:** On the home page click on tha banner "Most Popular Talk"
+  **Test steps:** On the home page click on tha banner "Most Popular Talk".
   **Expected results:** If there is any talk on the database the one with the highest occupation at a given time will be displayed.

 - As an organizer I want to have a graphic displaying the room occupation over time so I can know the various points with high occupation.